OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Every millennial girl living in LA has gone through a phase where they only dressed in Brandy clothing from head to toe.
-True to their flair for basics, nearly all the clothes come in a ‘one size fits all’ style but are extremely soft and stretchy – perfect for those laid-back beach vibes.
-The boutique brand got so popular in Southern California that PacSun has actually started carrying their clothing in chain stores across the nation.
+Every millennial woman growing up in LA has gone through a phase where she only dressed in Brandy clothing, from head to toe.
+Nearly all the clothes come in a “one-size-fits-all” style but are extremely soft and stretchy – perfect for those laid-back beach vibes.
+The boutique brand got so popular in Southern California that fellow California clothing brand PacSun has started carrying Brandy clothing in its chain stores across the nation.

-Owned by J. Crew, billions have been invested in developing this signature LA brand.
-Their strong suit lies in their high-quality denim line, calling Los Angeles the world capital for jeans, and they have denim design studios across the city.
-Their products manage to be both trendy and classic at the same time, making them a staple at an affordable price.
+Originally owned by J. Crew, billions have been invested in developing this most classic of LA clothing brands.
+The brand’s strength lies in its high-quality denim line, and it has denim design studios across Los Angeles – known by many as the denim capital of the world.
+Madewell clothes manage to be both trendy and classic at the same time, making them a staple at an affordable price.

-In opposition to fast fashion practices used by retailers such as Forever 21 and Zara, Reformation seeks to create one-of-a-kind pieces from repurposed clothing and materials.
-Every collection is unique and limited, giving their go-to dresses a vintage feel that customers can’t find anywhere else.
+As its own answer to fast fashion, Reformation is a Los Angeles clothing brand that seeks to create one-of-a-kind pieces from repurposed clothing and materials, as well as favoring natural fibers that have a low impact on the environment, and rarely using those that are a big drain on resources.
+Every collection is unique and limited, giving the brand’s go-to dresses, tops, jeans, sweaters and bridal collections a vintage feel.
 They also track the environmental impact of everything they make and use only recycled materials for their packaging – truly trying to reform the way we think about fashion in the future.

-Masters of the basic t-shirt and tank, these cult hits have been featured at Nordstrom and Urban Outfitters alike.
-Their project is simple – to make comfortable, retro women’s clothing at reasonable prices.
-Everything they make is Americana-inspired, produced in the US, and crafted out of super gorgeous materials.
+Masters of the basic T-shirt and tank top, this cult brand’s key pieces have been featured in branches of Nordstrom and Urban Outfitters.
+Their project is simple – to produce comfortable, retro women’s clothing at reasonable prices.
+Everything they make is Americana-inspired, produced in LA and crafted out of super gorgeous fabric.

-Pronounced, ‘Ruka,’ which is supposed to represent the Greek word for clothes, this conceptual streetwear brand was started by a native Hawaiian and is now based in Costa Mesa.
-They are closely tied to skate, surf, and street culture and support local artists in Los Angeles at the KNOWN Gallery.
-The company also puts its money where its mouth is and sponsors many artists and athletes involved in the sports that inspire their clothing style.
+Pronounced “ruka,” which can be translated as “clothing” in Greek, this conceptual streetwear brand was started by a native Hawaiian and is now based in Costa Mesa.
+The brand is closely tied to skate, street and surf culture, and the company also puts its money where its mouth is and sponsors many artists and athletes involved in the sports that inspire this clothing style.

 The edgy, graphic designs are the product of another skateboard giant originally started in San Francisco.
 They’re best known for their minimalist flat brim hats and their totally flamboyant sock designs.
-Their store on Fairfax is a haven for the hip guy looking for some new digs.
+They do have a flagship store on Fairfax, which is a haven for any hipsters looking to stock up on their Los Angeles clothing brands.

-Nasty Gal may have been founded in New York, but this cutting-edge women’s wear giant has recently planted firm roots in LA.
-Last year, two flagship stores opened in Santa Monica and West Hollywood in addition to the storefront on Melrose, and this brand is only growing on the internet tenfold. #Girlboss Sophia Amuroso is an Angelena now.
+Nasty Gal may have been founded in New York, but this cutting-edge womenswear giant has recently planted firm roots in LA.
+Last year, two flagship stores opened, in Santa Monica and West Hollywood, in addition to the storefront on Melrose, and this brand is steadily growing online, too. #Girlboss Sophia Amoruso is an Angelena now.